nhjschulz/cfsm/README.md

 }
  ```

- The enter operation gets the FSM context passed as a pointer.
+ The enter operation gets the CFSM context passed as a pointer.
 This
- is required to update the handler pointer or as a parameter to other
+ is required to update the handler pointers to use the new states
- cfsm API functions.
+ operations.

  The first two lines are the actions that the enter handler performs.
  In this example it